anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Certification request objects: Certification requests are data structures containing the information from a requester for a CA to create a certificate.
   The certification request format in BRSKI utilizes PKCS#10 {{RFC2986}}.
   Here, the structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
-  In the considered application examples, this is not sufficient to provide data origin authentication and therefore needs to be bound to the existing credential of the pledge (IDevID) additionally.
+  In the application examples, this POP alone is not sufficient.
+POI is also required for the certification request object and therefore needs to be additionally bound to the existing credential of the pledge (IDevID).
-  This binding supports the authorization decision for the certification request through a proof of identity.
+  This binding supports the authorization decision for the certification request through a proof of identity (POI).
-  The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management or it may be provided directly by the certification request object.
+  The binding of data origin authentication or POI to the certification request may be delegated to the protocol used for certificate management or it may be provided directly by the certification request object.
   While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PCKS#10 object using the existing credential on the pledge (IDevID).
+This supports independence from the selected transport.

 # Architectural Overview and Communication Exchanges {#architecture}

 For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the new use case.
-The pledge-responder-mode allows delegated bootstrapping using a registrar-agent instead of a direct connection from the pledge to the domain registrar.
+The pledge-responder-mode allows delegated bootstrapping using a registrar-agent instead of a direct connection between the pledge and the domain registrar.
 The communication model between registrar-agent and pledge in this document assumes that the pledge is acting as server and responds to requests.

-Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to ensure reuse of already defined architecture elements and interactions.
+Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to enable reuse of already defined architecture elements and interactions.

 For the authenticated self-contained objects used for the certification request, BRSKI-PRM relies on the defined message wrapping mechanisms of the enrollment protocols stated in {{req-sol}} above.

+The security used within the document for bootstrapping objects produced or consumed by the pledge bases on JOSE.
+In constraint environments it may provided based on COSE.

 ## Pledge-responder-mode (PRM): Registrar-agent Communication with Pledges {#uc2}

-To support mutual trust establishment of pledges, not directly connected to the domain registrar, this document relies on the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM).
+To support mutual trust establishment of pledges, not directly connected to the domain registrar, this document relies on the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM) with the help of a registrar-agent.
 This allows independence from protection provided by the utilized transport protocol.

-In contrast to BRSKI, the object exchanges with the domain registrar are performed with the help of a registrar-agent component.
-The registrar-agent may be an integrated functionality of a commissioning tool.
+The registrar-agent may be an integrated functionality of a commissioning tool or be co-located with the registrar itself.
 This leads to enhancements of the logical elements in the BRSKI architecture as shown in {{uc2figure}}.
 The registrar-agent interacts with the pledge to acquire and to supply the required data objects for bootstrapping, which are also exchanged between the registrar-agent and the domain registrar.
 Moreover, the addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.